8 Rules of Desk Ergonomics for a More Productive (and Pain-Free) Work Day

 Adjust your desk and chair

 Working four hours in a less than ideal position is like walking around all day with a rock in your shoe: it’s bound to leave you hurting.
 “When your desk and chair aren’t set up correctly, it puts the elbows, shoulders, and wrists into positions that apply force on the neck and upper back.
 It can also cause muscles to tighten up, which over time, can cause pain, explains Sapana Kanojia, MPT, of Orthology, a sports medicine and physical therapy practice that specializes in workplace and musculoskeletal injuries.
 To ensure a comfortable set up, the Occupational Safety and Health Administration suggests leaving clearance for your knees, thighs, and feet under the desk.
 If the desk is too low, place blocks under the legs to raise it up.
 If the desk is too high, raise your chair.
 If you’re unable to keep your shoes flat on the ground, invest in a footrest.
-As for your chair, it should support the curve of your spine and have armrests that can be set up so you can sit with your shoulders relaxed, Mayo Clinic experts say.
+As for your chair, it should support the curve of your spine and have armrests that can be set up so you can sit with your shoulders relaxed.

 Move the monitor and mouse